AdaCore/RecordFlux/tests/README.md

 The executability and provability tests require the definition of a session called `Session` with one readable and writable channel.
 The actions can be configured in an optional `config.yml` file:

-- `functions`: All fully-qualified names for the session functions are listed.
-The functions are defined inside the `src` directory.
 - `input`: Each list element is interpreted as an input message for the session channel.
 A message is represented by a space-separated list of bytes (decimal numerals in the range 0 to 255).
 - `output`: Each read or written message and each entry of a state (except the final state) is written to `stdout`.
 The expected output is defined in `output`.
 - `prove`: If the `prove` key exists, the generated SPARK code for `Session` and each unit listed in `prove` will be proved.

+Session functions can be defined by putting a custom implementation of the `Session` package inside the `src` directory.

 ### Property Tests (`tests/property`)